redpwn/jail/docs/challenge-authors.md

 `run` is usually a binary, but any executable is fine.
 A shell script (with shebang and executable permission set) is a good choice if more flexibility is needed.
 If you do this, then `/srv` must include a suitable shell.
 Also, it is good practice to use `exec` whenever possible to reduce the number of processes created.

 ## Installing dependencies
 It is often necessary to install additional libraries or other dependencies.
-Consider utilizing multi-stage builds to do this:
+Consider using multi-stage builds to do this:
 ```dockerfile
 FROM python:slim AS app
 RUN pip install --no-cache-dir pycryptodome